How do I know if my webcam is hacked?

 • Look for a suspicious extension, then click Remove.
 Confirm the repair by clicking on OK.

-Once it's done, open your browser and check that everything is back to normal.
+Once that's done, open your browser and check that everything is in order.

 3) Search for video documents